comsci-uwc-isak/unit-1-project-Irvinfang/README.md

 --------
 ### Script for frame
 Steps:
-1.The user will input a word / phrase
+1. The user will input a word / phrase
-2.Print out * around the word to make a nice looking frame 3.Print it out to the terminal
+2. Print out * around the word to make a nice looking frame
+3. Print it out to the terminal
 ```.sh

 word=$1